 Right: Tomatokeftedes, fried tomato balls native to the island.
 Chopped tomatoes mixed with onion, herbs, salt and flour, pan fried in olive oil to form a crisp shell.
-The delicate balance of sour (tomatoes, seasoning), and umami (olive oil, fried) proves to be an intrigue to the palate, especially for breakfast.
+The delicate balance of sour (tomatoes, seasoning), and umami (olive oil, fried) proves to be an intrigue to the palate.

 Finally, a satisfying portion of octopus that I've been waiting for the whole trip.
-(No - that's not a portion of what they serve here, just some freshly cooked octopus left out to cool by the owner, but hey, one can dream).
+No - that's not a portion of what they serve here (I wish), just some freshly cooked octopus left out to cool by the owner.

 Greek omelet, featuring everything.
 Chorizo, onion, tomato, and more, this should be top of any breakfast-eater's list when in Greece.